 Note: If you hire me, you and I will form a powerful partnership and together we’ll create a book.
 However, please understand that you are the author of your book.
 You will always retain all the rights for the work that we create together.
 You are a vital component of my ghostwriter’s process.

 Having over two decades of experience in this area, I want to share with you a few tips about working with a ghostwriter that will help make the project a success.

 Tip #1: Ask about your ghostwriter’s process

-People are naturally curious about a ghostwriter’s process.
+One key to working with a ghostwriter is understanding their writing process.
 The truth is that the procedure varies depending on the writer you hire.
-Make sure to discuss the ghostwriter’s process with any potential ghost before you begin to prevent unpleasant surprises later.
+Make sure to discuss the writing process in detail with any potential ghost before you begin This will avoid any unpleasant surprises later.